It’s Time to Put the Kibosh on Hotel Resort Fees? Now?!?

 Have you contacted Charlie Leocha?
 I have; and I intend to contact him yet again.
 He is the chairman and co-founder of Travelers United, which is the consumer advocate organization behind the recent poll which you cited.

-I reported in this in-depth article on the proliferation of resort fees almost three years ago when the Federal Trade Commission of the United States finally announced that it was taking action against the practice of hotel properties to charge undisclosed mandatory resort fees to its guests.
+on the proliferation of resort fees almost three years ago when the Federal Trade Commission of the United States finally announced that it was taking action against the practice of hotel properties to charge undisclosed mandatory resort fees to its guests.

 As a result of its investigation, the Federal Trade Commission — a division of the United States government charged with protecting the American consumer — had warned 22 hotel operators that their Internet reservation web sites may violate the law by providing a deceptively low estimate of what consumers can expect to pay for their hotel rooms.
 “Consumers are entitled to know in advance the total cost of their hotel stays,” said Federal Trade Commission Chairman Jon Leibowitz in this release by the Federal Trade Commission, at which a copy of the warning letter in Portable Document Format is included.
 “So-called ‘drip pricing’ charges, sometimes portrayed as ‘convenience’ or ‘service’ fees, are anything but convenient, and businesses that hide them are doing a huge disservice to American consumers.”

 Rarely do I ever patronize a hotel property which charges a resort fee — unless I am absolutely receiving value for my money, such as I did when I stayed as a guest at the Monte Carlo Las Vegas Resort and Casino property last year.
 I paid a respectable $76.16 — including the resort fee and taxes — for the night there.
 In most cases, I never use the offered amenities covered by a resort fee — and so, they are worthless to me as well.